spring-cloud-samples/brewery/README.md

 bash runAcceptanceTests.sh -t CONSUL -k 1 -h 1.2.3.4
 ```

-#### I want to run end to end tests of Consul, kill all the apps on error and skip build
+#### I want to run end to end tests of Consul, kill all the apps after the tests finish and skip build

 Execute: